sinsesgo: An autonomous daily briefing on Spanish media bias

 7. Topic Summary.
 The final stage.
 Takes the cluster (up to five articles, all their pre-computed agent results) and synthesizes a structured output: a 6-10 word title, a one-liner, three to four cross-referenced verified facts, a “why it matters” paragraph, a quality note, and two narratives (left and right).
 Coverage counts and references are built in Python, not by the LLM, because it would lie about percentages.

-The output of this last agent is what you see on sinsesgo.
+The output of this last agent is what you see on sinsesgo every day.

 The other use case: single-article reports

-The system has a second use case that does not run in production: a single-article report.
-You point it at any URL, the pipeline scrapes the article and runs the full agent chain on it (no clustering, just one article from end to end), and you get a Markdown report with verified facts, omissions, framing analysis, argumentation problems, and a coverage map of who else covered the story.
+The daily briefing is what shipped.
+But the codebase carries a second use case that does not run in production yet: a single-article report.
+Point it at any URL and it scrapes the article, runs the full agent chain on it (no clustering, just depth), and outputs a Markdown report with verified facts, omissions, framing analysis, argumentation problems, and a coverage map.

 This path adds three agents that the briefing skips: